With Richmen series Ramen machines,

 Completion & Final Aging

-Good taste takes time to create it, but it's definitely worth it!
+Good taste takes time to create, but it's definitely worth it!

 Cheese and wine are not the only examples of food that tastes better if eaten some time later after it was made.
 So are good ramen noodles too – enzymes in the dough still have to do their job to make already good ramen into a perfect one!